Best earplugs for concerts

 Etymotic Research High-Fidelity Earplugs

-What you need to know: These are excellent earplugs for buyers on a limited budget that perform just as well as many more costly options.
+What you need to know: These excellent earplugs for buyers on a limited budget perform just as well as many more costly options.

-What you’ll love: They have a low-profile design, come with a case and a detachable neck cord and retain a good amount of sound quality.
+What you’ll love: They have a low-profile design, come with a case and a detachable neck cord, and retain a good amount of sound quality.

 What you should consider: Some users find them a poor fit and uncomfortable.